-If a car ever inspired one to emote and wax poetically, it was the Corvair, especially the second generation that delighted us upon its arrival in 1965.
+(first posted 7/25/2013) If a car ever inspired me to emote and wax poetically, it was the Corvair, especially the second generation that delighted us upon its arrival in 1965.
 So I’ll try hard to restrain myself (as usual): The 1965 Corvair was the best European car ever made in America.
-And if that alone doesn’t explain the Corvair’s inevitable failure, let’s just say that in 1965, Americans were eating a lot more Wonder bread than baguettes.
+And if that alone doesn’t explain the Corvair’s inevitable failure, let’s just say that in 1965, Americans were eating a lot more Wonder Bread than baguettes.

 This little gem of a ’66 was found, parked in front of a small wood products mill, in the industrial part of Eugene.
 Shooting it surely brightened a dreary and rainy day–it’s such a brilliantly clean and timeless gem.